apache/spark/docs/production-deployment.rst

 The advantage of this method is that it produces optimized image even if you need some compile-time dependencies that are not needed in the final image.
-You need to use Airflow Sources to build such images from the `official distribution folder of Apache Airflow <https://downloads.apache.org/airflow/>`_ for the released versions, or checked out from the Github project if you happen to do it from git sources.
+You need to use Airflow Sources to build such images from the `official distribution folder of Apache Airflow <https://downloads.apache.org/airflow/>`_ for the released versions, or checked out from the GitHub project if you happen to do it from git sources.

 The easiest way to build the image image is to use ``breeze`` script, but you can also build such customized image by running appropriately crafted docker build in which you specify all the ``build-args``